travis-ci/docs-travis-ci-com/user/build-matrix.md

 There are two ways to specify multiple parallel jobs (what we call the build matrix) with a single `.travis.yml` configuration file:

 * combine a language-and-environment dependent set of configuration options to automatically create a matrix of all possible combinations.
+This is called matrix expansion.
   For example, the following configuration produces a build matrix that expands to *8 individual (2 * 2 * 2)* jobs.

   ```yaml